 The Quakers tallied 26 wins in 2015, and qualified for the HCAC Tournament for the first time in school history after finishing fourth in the regular season with a 15-11 mark.
 Earlham led the league in triples, doubles, walks, and strikeouts per nine innings.

 Earlham posted a 21-18 record in 2014, which was the third most victories in school history at the time.
 It was also the first winning season for the Quakers since 1971.
 Earlham posted nine more wins than the Quakers had in 2013.
 Earlham also set several school records as a team in 2014.
 They led the HCAC and were in the top 50 in the nation in the following pitching statistics: least hits allowed (35th) runs, WHIP, hits/nine innings (35th), earned runs, ERA (48th) and opponents’ batting average.

 The Quakers ended the 2013 season with a five-game winning streak, while establishing new school team records in at-bats, hits, doubles, triples and homers.

 Sakosits served as an assistant coach for the Quakers from 2008-10.
 Before coming to Earlham, Sakosits served as an assistant coach at fellow HCAC member Defiance College.
 At Defiance, he served as interim head coach while coaching 10 All-HCAC performances.

 A four-year letterwinner for Xavier, Sakosits ended his career ranked fourth all-time among Musketeer pitchers in appearances and saves.

 Sakosits earned his bachelor's degree in criminal justice from Xavier and a master's degree from Defiance.
-He and his wife, Ashley, reside in Richmond.
+He and his wife, Ashley, and their daughter Adriana, born this past November, reside in Richmond.